EmanuelClaudiu/uni-year1-sem1-fp-lab2-complexNumbers/README.md

 # uni-year1-sem1-fp-lab2-complexNumbers
  The second lab at Fundaments of Programming.
-Here i used low coupling programming principle for the first time, aswell as getters and setters.
+Here I used low coupling programming principle for the first time, aswell as getters and setters.

 Can either input a list of complex numbers, or use a predefined one
 The statement: